ViniciosLugli/todo-list-example/README.md

 ### Features

--   User creation and authentication using JSON Web Tokens (JWT).
+-   User creation and authentication using JSON Web Tokens (JWT) for secure access to the API.
--   Create, Read, Update, Delete (CRUD) operations on ToDo tasks.
+-   Create, Read, Update, Delete (CRUD) operations on ToDo tasks with persistent storage in a PostgreSQL database and permissions based on user authentication.
--   Asynchronous operation using the Tokio runtime.
+-   Asynchronous operation using the Tokio runtime for efficient handling of multiple concurrent requests.
--   Logging with the `log` crate and `pretty_env_logger`.
--   Password hashing using the `bcrypt` crate.
+-   Password hashing using the `bcrypt` crate for secure storage of user credentials in the database.
--   JSON serialization using the `serde` crate.
+-   Fully integrates with Serde for robust data serialization and deserialization.
+This feature simplifies exchanging JSON data between servers and clients, seamlessly mapping Rust structures to JSON format and vice versa.
+-   Uses `dotenvy` to manage environment variables through a `.env` file, streamlining the configuration process and ensuring sensitive credentials are kept out of the code.
+-   Incorporates `pretty_env_logger`, an environment-aware logger for detailed and configurable logging that helps in monitoring and debugging the application efficiently during development and in production.

 ### Architecture